Dental Implants St. Augustine

 The 4-Step Dental Implant Process

-• Dental Implant Surgery – Total Dental Care: Tony Lee, DMD does not perform dental implant surgery in-house, so we will refer you to an outside specialist.
-They will place each implant into the appropriate area along your jawbone to ensure maximum support.
+Total Dental Care: Tony Lee, DMD does not perform dental implant surgery in-house, so we will refer you to a trusted specialist outside our office.
+With their years of clinical expertise and experience, you can be sure they will place each implant into the appropriate area along your jawbone to ensure maximum support.
+Although this portion of the treatment process occurs elsewhere, we will work with your specialist to maintain the high quality of your care.

-• Dental Implant Osseointegration/Abutment – Once your surgery is complete, you will return home to heal and allow osseointegration to occur.
-This involves the implants fusing with your jawbone and can take 4-6 months.
-You will then have your metal abutments attached, which ensures your restoration and implant remain connected.
+Once your surgery is complete, you will return home to heal for a few days and start osseointegration, which is integral to implants.
+This involves the posts fusing with your jawbone, and it can take 4-6 months for the bone tissue to grow and surround the implants.
+Fortunately, osseointegration occurs without any extra effort on your part.
+You will then have your abutment(s) inserted in a minor procedure, which ensures your restoration and implant remain firmly connected and stable.

-• Delivery of Dental Implant Restoration(s) – During your initial consultation, Dr. Lee will determine which type of restoration you will need (i.e., crown, bridge, or denture).
-He will have it created and ready for placement once you are fully healed.
+During your initial consultation, Dr. Lee will determine which type of restoration you will need (i.e., crown, bridge, or denture) based on the number of teeth you are replacing and their location in your mouth.
+He will have the prosthetic created and ready for placement once you are fully healed from the abutment insertion.
+At that point, you will have a complete smile again, one you can rely on to function and feel like the real thing!

 Benefits of Dental Implants